LucasLeRay/personal-website/src/articles/boost-lead-generation-web-scraping.md

 But there’s a few problems:
 - **It’s long**: You have to click on each site to get your data.
 - **It’s incomplete**: You don’t even have emails !
 You have to get them yourself, which can make the process even longer.
-- **It’s not automated**: If new companies come in the top 100, your data becomes obsolete.
+- **It’s not automated**: If new companies come in the top 100, your data becomes deprecated.
 - **It's not scalable**: the more data you need, the more time you spend.

 By using a **Web Scraper**, you can get this data fast and automatically !